MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 On the whole, data scientists don't use IDEs, they use notebooks.
 Cursor, and all the other agentic IDEs, are not notebooks.
 This is **the** most important issue to deal with and it's probably going to be the biggest cause of roll out failure.

-Notebooks have features that IDEs don't, specifically the ability to do "data interactive" development and debugging.
-This is the key reason why data scientists use notebooks.
-Unfortunately, none of the agentic AI systems have anything that comes close to the power of notebooks.
+Notebooks have features that IDEs don't, specifically the ability to do "data interactive" development and debugging; this is the key reason why data scientists use notebooks.
+Unfortunately, none of the agentic AI systems have anything that comes close to the power of notebooks and there are no agentic AI notebooks that have gained widespread usage.

+Getting data scientists to abandon notebooks and move wholesale to an agentic IDE like Cursor is an uphill task and is unlikely to succeed.

 ### Expectations